luisfdezs/SCADA/README.md

 # SCADA

-A SCADA system for industrial furnaces
+A SCADA system made with framework Qt for industrial furnaces